 Achieving universal primary education is one of the UN’s eight Millennium Development Goals.
-Substantial progress has already been made—in 2000, only 83% of attended primary .
+Substantial progress has already been made—in 2000, only 83% of children attended primary school.
 By 2015, it was up to 91%.
 While universal elementary education isn’t a goal one person can achieve alone, it is achievable.
 After all, in most of the developed world, universal primary education is mandatory.
 You can help realize this goal by supporting programs that help advance the goal, becoming an effective advocate, and working in the field.

 StepsMethod 1Method 1 of 3:Supporting Programs That Advance Universal Primary Education